vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 In this first prototype, you have been asked to demonstrate the solutions to the following scenarios:

-* How device telemetry can be mapped from an IoT Hub into the appropriate device in ADT
+* How device telemetry can be mapped from an IoT Hub into the appropriate device in Azure Digital Twins
 * How updates to a child digital twin property can be used to update a parent twin property (from a Cheese Cave Device to a Cheese Cave)
-* How device telemetry can be routed via ADT to Time Series Insights
+* How device telemetry can be routed via Azure Digital Twins to Time Series Insights

 The following resources will be created: